Baltimore, Maryland – Thursday afternoon a 7-year-old girl was shot in Southwest Baltimore while she was in the back seat of a car.

 Locals complained about how bad the gun violence has been getting in the city, but “it’s getting worse,” a neighbor said.

 Police are asking to be contacted if anyone has any information that will lead them to the shooter.
+If you have any information about the shooter, you absolutely should reach out to the police.
+This tragedy should not go unpunished.

 Taylor remains in the hospital and has “pulled through” the night, but her family members are right by her side hoping she will fully recover from her gunshot wound.